play-with-docker/play-with-docker.github.io/_posts/2018-09-22-microservice-orchestration.markdown

 ## Conclusions

-We started this tutorial with a simple Python script that scrapes links from a give web page URL.
+We started this tutorial with a simple Python script that scrapes links from a given web page URL.
 We demonstrated various difficulties in running the script.
 We then illustrated how easy to run and portable the script becomes onces it is containerized.
 In the later steps we gradually evolved the script into a multi-service application stack.